Azure/azureml-assets/assets/models/system/deci-decidiffusion-v1-0/description.md

 > - "image" string is in base64 format.
 > - The `deci-decidiffusion-v1-0` model checks for the NSFW content in generated image.
 We highly recommend to use the model with <a href="https://learn.microsoft.com/en-us/azure/ai-services/content-safety/studio-quickstart" target="_blank">Azure AI Content Safety (AACS)</a>.
 Please refer sample <a href="https://aka.ms/azureml-infer-sdk-safe-text-to-image" target="_blank">online</a>  and <a href="https://aka.ms/azureml-infer-batch-sdk-safe-text-to-image" target="_blank">batch</a> notebooks for AACS integrated deployments.

-#### Model inference: visualization for the prompt - "a photograph of an astronaut riding a horse"
+#### Visualization of inference result for a sample prompt - "a photograph of an astronaut riding a horse"

 <img src='https://automlcesdkdataresources.blob.core.windows.net/finetuning-image-models/images/Model_Result_Visualizations(Do_not_delete)/output_deci_decidiffusion_v1_0.png' alt='deci_decidiffusion_v1_0 visualization'>